 Still have questions?
 Community Tax will help answer any question you may have.
 When tax issues arise, going it alone may not be the wisest choice.
 Choose us and we’ll designate a tax expert to help you resolve any discrepancy you may have with the IRS or your creditor.
 If you do have taxable income from your cancelled debt and you need help developing a strategy to pay it off, we are more than happy to help.
 We’ll organize your financial information, look for any possible exceptions or non-taxable exclusions, and make sure that you don’t get penalized just because your loan was cancelled.
 Don’t leave an issue like loan cancellation go unchecked– you could be losing thousands of dollars by not knowing the ins and outs of the process.
-Our dedicated team of enrolled agents, tax lawyers, and certified public accountants have years of combined experience helping our clients file their returns and maintain their finances to stay secure and reach their goals.
+Our dedicated team of enrolled agents and certified public accountants have years of combined experience helping our clients file their returns and maintain their finances to stay secure and reach their goals.
 At Community Tax, we have a passion for helping our clients through a variety of tax-related services.
 Reach out to us and we’ll help you through any tax situation, whether it be for a simple filing, a garnishment, a levy, a cancellation of debt issue, or something else.

 Community Tax is made up of a team of experts with decades of combined experience helping clients grow into financially independent individuals.
 We want our clients to reach success and take control of their financial future.
 If this sounds like you, reach out to us today and we’ll consult with you to determine how to best handle your income tax due to cancellation of debt.